 Contact your pets’ vet before going onboard about pills for seasickness.
 Cats and dogs also get seasick, just as humans do.
 Some human medications work for them too, but to avoid any complications, talk to your vet first.

-#10 Don’t Forget It’s All About Your Pet and You Have FUN Together
+#10 Don’t Forget It’s All About Your Pet and You to Have FUN Together

 Have fun!
 Enjoy your pets’ company, and you will all have a great time – play, swim, and explore together!